 Apollo is believed to have killed Python, a serpent in a contest.
 It is said that it was conquered with a single arrow.

 Do you know any interesting facts about the Greek God Apollo?
-Share them with us in the comments section below!
+Share them in the comments below!

 Are you fascinated with Greek mythology?
 Check out these fantastic facts about the Greek Gods…